NightKey/Server-monitoring-discord-bot/README.md

 ## Send

 This command allows the program to send messages to the servers the bot is connected to, or to individual users.
 This message can be formatted, but can only be string message.
+To send message to a specific user, the user's ID must be provided in the 'user_id'.
+For specific channels, the channel ID must be provided.

 ## Create